datalastic/mcp-server-datalastic/README.md

 Show me all tankers within 20 nautical miles of Rotterdam.

 What is the weather forecast at the Port of Singapore for the next 7 days?

+What are the wave and wind conditions around the Ever Given right now?

 Who is the beneficial owner of IMO 9839179?